Angora: A free finite-difference time-domain (FDTD) electromagnetic simulation package

 - An automatic build and install mechanism for the GNU/Linux operating system.

-- Full parallelizability in three dimensions, based on the
+- Full parallelizability in three dimensions, based on the Message Passing Interface (MPI) library.

 - Support for planar multilayered spaces.